josiahpjking/DasGuptR/README.md

 #> 2 pop2   0.3 0.45
 ```

-In this case, the calculations for the adjusted rates can easily be
+In this case, the calculations for the standardised rates can easily be
 calculated manually:

 ``` r